georgehc/dksa/README.md

 The main code for neural kernel survival estimators from the paper is in `neural_kernel_survival.py`.

+I've also included a few publicly available datasets, which can be loaded via `load_dataset` from `survival_datasets.py`, where to the extent possible I retained the original feature names, which could potentially be helpful for interpretation purposes:

+- The SUPPORT dataset by Knaus et al 1995 (technically we use SUPPORT2) is taken from the [official page from Vanderbilt University](http://biostat.mc.vanderbilt.edu/wiki/Main/DataSets)
+- The train/test split of the Rotterdam tumor bank (Foekens et al 2000) and German Breast Cancer Study Group (Schumacher et al 1994) datasets (train on Rotterdam and test on GBSG) is taken from the [DeepSurv (Katzman et al 2018) github repo](https://github.com/jaredleekatzman/DeepSurv)
+- There are different versions of the METABRIC dataset (Curtis et al 2012) that are used; for simplicity we use the one that is built into the pycox package (this dataset is currently missing verified feature names)
+- (Not part of my MLHC paper) There's also a recidivism dataset by Chung, Schmidt, and Witte (1991) that is included; some information is available [here](https://data.princeton.edu/pop509/recid1)

 ### Benchmarking methods based on concordance index

 As an example of how to use the code, from within the base directory, you can train the NKS-Res-Diag model by running: